 The two satellite antenna types given in section 4.1.4 have been analysed to calculate the maximum possible satellite e.i.r.p that meets the pfd mask:

-1) Yagi Antenna: For this antenna the link budget is optimised for 0 degrees ship elevation angle using a three element Yagi antenna with the satellite pointed at the horizon.
+1) Yagi Antenna: For this antenna the link budget is optimised for 0 degrees ship elevation angle using a three element circularly polarized Yagi antenna with the satellite pointed at the horizon.
 Assuming a peak antenna gain of 8 dBi, a transmit RF power of −12.4 dBW in 25 kHz will ensure compliance with the pfd mask.
 Satellite e.i.r.p. versus ship elevation angle and resulting margin to the pfd mask are shown in Table 4-6.

 TABLE 4-6